Pokémon Trading Card Game: Development and publication

 The Pokémon Trading Card Game was developed in Japan, based on the 1996 Pokémon Red, Blue, and Yellow Game Boy video game by Nintendo.
 It was first published in October 1996 by Media Factory in Japan.
 In the US, it was first published by Wizards of the Coast, towards the end of 1998 to capitalize on the US popularity of Pokémon.
 Over the next five years, Wizards of the Coast published more than a dozen expansion sets for the game, allowing the company to sell millions of cards and earn more revenue from Pokémon than they had from Magic: The Gathering in its first 10 years.
-Hasbro bought Wizards of the Coast in September 1999 for $325 million dollars based on the strength of the Pokémon license.
+Hasbro bought Wizards of the Coast in September 1999 for $325 million based on the strength of the Pokémon license.
 In 2001, Nintendo created its affiliate Pokémon USA, Inc., so that it could recover the US licensing rights to the game.
 In June 2003, Nintendo transferred the publishing rights from Wizards of the Coast to The Pokémon Company.
 Wizards sued Nintendo on October 1, 2003, and accused the company of poaching employees and violating its patent; the lawsuit was settled out of court.